Bloomberg News Killed Investigation, Fired Reporter, Then Sought To Silence His Wife

 Bloomberg said the newsroom should be proud of its coverage of China.
 He also said there were a few "bad apples" at any large institution.
 Some journalists at Bloomberg News took that to be aimed at the China team.
 Through a corporate spokesman, Bloomberg LP and its founder, the former mayor, declined to comment for this story.

-The following month, Bloomberg LP Board Chairman Peter Grauer told the Asia Society's Hong Kong chapter that the company had roughly 50 journalists in China primarily to write about the local business and economic environment there.
+The following month, Bloomberg LP Board Chairman Peter Grauer told the Asia Society's Hong Kong chapter that the company had about 50 journalists in China primarily to write about the local business and economic environment there.
 "Every once in a while, we wander a little bit away from that and write stories that we probably ... should have rethought," he said.

-In late 2013, Bloomberg News suspended Mike Forsythe, accusing him of leaking word of the controversy to other news outlets.
+In late 2013, Bloomberg News suspended Forsythe, accusing him of leaking word of the controversy to other news outlets.
 The company would later fire him.
 He soon landed at The New York Times.

 Forsythe declined to comment for this story.
 In leaving the company, he signed a nondisclosure agreement that bars him from speaking publicly about his time at Bloomberg News.
 Others from the China investigative team would leave the company in the years that followed, each having first signed an agreement not to disparage the company.
-In at least one case, a journalist signed the non-disparagement deal in part to prevent the loss of a month's pay.
+In at least one case, a journalist signed the nondisparagement deal in part to prevent the loss of a month's pay.

-Lawyers for Bloomberg News pressured someone else to sign a nondisclosure agreement: Forsythe's wife, Leta Hong Fincher.
+Lawyers for Bloomberg News pressured someone else to sign a nondisclosure agreement: Forsythe's wife, Fincher.

 They threatened to force Forsythe and Fincher to pay back the tens of thousands of dollars spent to move their family to Hong Kong after the death threats.
 Bloomberg also threatened to sue to make the couple pay the company's legal costs, pushing the dollar amount well into the six figures.